 Insights gained will help you make your terminations more

 ways to concretize thoughts and feelings will be explored.

-I am an experienced LCSW, Certified Practitioner and TEP of
+I am an experienced LCSW and TEP (Trainer, Educator,

-individuals, couples, families, and groups with a wide
+working with individuals, couples, families, and groups with

-variety of issues.
-I have supervised (in NJ) social workers,
+a wide variety of issues.
+I have supervised (in NJ) social

-family therapists, and counselors for 20 years.
-I have a
+workers,family therapists, and counselors for 20 years.
+I